What is a lung test?

 - Assessing Lung Health: Lung testing can assess overall lung health and identify any abnormalities or lung disorders that may not present with obvious symptoms

 Who Is A Good Candidate for Lung Testing?

 Lung testing is an ideal diagnostic solution for discovering root causes of various lung symptoms, finding underlying conditions, and providing you and your provider with the information needed to develop a treatment plan.
 Individuals in Los Angeles, CA who most qualify for lung testing may have unexplained lung conditions, such as chronic cough, shortness of breath, chest pain, and tightness.
 You may also have chronic diseases, such as asthma, which present a threat to your lungs' long-term health.
 If you have any of the symptoms or conditions mentioned, contact Dr. Avi Ishaaya Centers today to set up your lung testing and get to the root of your respiratory concerns.

 Preparing for your Lung Tests

-Here are a few reminders we would like to share with you to help you prepare for your lung test.
-It is important to get the most accurate results by following these guidelines:
+Here are a few reminders we would like to share with you to help you prepare for your lung test with our pulmonologist in Los Angeles, CA. It is important to get the most accurate results by following these guidelines:

 - No alcohol beverages for at least four hours before the test